AndrewKeig/azure-openapi/README.md

 This repo contains a sample api which demonstrates, how to use openapi 3.0/swagger, with azure to validate the request data and response data of a request.

+This repo contains two branches, one in js one in ts.

 `POST http://localhost:7071/v1/tenants/users`

 ### Valid request